 Important Notes About Attending Programs and Events at Comic-Con

-Comic-Con International once again features a massive schedule of programming events—the largest of any comics or pop culture convention in the country.
-This is the most extensive Comic-Con International programming schedule to date.
-It spans all four days and includes 19 separate rooms in the Convention Center, ranging from 168 seats to the massive 6,500-seat Hall H.
+Comic-Con International once again features a massive schedule of programming events—the largest of any comics or pop culture convention in the country, if not the world!
+This is the largest and most extensive Comic-Con International programming schedule to date.
+It spans all four days and includes 19 separate rooms in the Convention Center, ranging from 256 seats to the massive 6,500-seat Hall H.

 Beyond the Convention Center, you will find Comic-Con programming at four other locations in downtown: the San Diego Central Library, the Hilton Bayfront Hotel, the Horton Grand Theatre, and the Marriott Marquis.

 The Marriott Marquis San Diego Marina Hotel meeting facility is located on the Harbor Drive of the hotel, adjacent to the Convention Center on the Hall A side.
-Programs are in Grand Ballroom 1 & 2 and Marina Ballroom DE.
+Programs are in Grand Ballroom 1 & 2, Grand Ballroom 9, and Marina Ballroom DE.
 The Marriott Marquis serves as the headquarters hotel for anime, films, nighttime games, the Hospitality Suite, and the Comic-Con International Independent Film Festival.
-The Comic Creator Connection is still in the Santa Rosa Room on Friday and Sunday (along with Game Creator Connection on Saturday only), while the Panel Playback room is now in Marriott Marina Ballroom DE.
+The Comic Creator Connection is still in the Santa Rosa Room on Friday and Sunday, along with Game Creator Connection on Saturday only, while the Panel Playback room is in Marriott Marina Ballroom DE.